pluralsh/bootstrap/README.md

 Our defaults are meant to be tweaked, feel free to reference the documentation of the underlying modules if you want to make a cluster private, or modify our CIDR range defaults if you want to VPC peer.

-## Installation repo folder structure
+## Repository Contents and Folder Structure

 A plural installation repo will have a folder structure like this:

 ```
   helm-values/ # git-crypted helm values to be used to bootstrap your setup.
 Avoid editing unless necessary
 - ${app}.yaml # value overrides
 - ${app}-defaults.yaml # default values we generate on install